-There will be three groups in this study:
+There will be four groups in this study:

-- Immunization group 1: this group consists of a total of 10 people, who will be exposed to the bites of 10 GA2-infected mosquitoes. - Immunization group 2 (skin biopsy group): this group consist of a total of 5 people, who will be exposed to the bites of 50 GA2-infected mosquitoes and to the bites of 50 uninfected mosquitoes.
-Subsequently, two days after the bites two skin biopsies will be taken of the upper arms, of the region where the mosquitoes have bitten.
-Please read the paragraph below 'Skin biopsy' for more information upon this topic.
-You can indicate yourself if you do or do not want to participate in this group. - Control group: This group consists of a total of 5 people, who will be exposed to the bites of 10 uninfected mosquitoes only.
+- BCG adjuvant group: This group consists of a total of 5 people, who will be exposed to the bites of 10 GA2-infected mosquitoes and the BCG vaccine. - Yellow fever vaccine adjuvant group: This group consists of a total of 5 people, who will be exposed to the bites of 10 GA2-infected mosquitoes and the yellow fever vaccine. - Imiquimod adjuvant group: This group consists of a total of 5 people, who will be exposed to the bites of 10 GA2-infected mosquitoes and imiquimod cream. - Control: This group consists of a total of 2 people, who will be exposed to the bites of 10 uninfected mosquitoes only.
 This is the placebo group.